PDillis/pdillis.github.io/_posts/2019-07-14-UnsupervisingArt.markdown

   - slider2
 ---

+**tl;dr** I will rant about art and will mos tlikely talk about things I do not fully understand about it, but hey, this is *my* blog.
+At the end, I present how I've applied Machine Learning algorithms, specifically Unsupervised Learning algorithms such as [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network), [$k-$means](https://en.wikipedia.org/wiki/K-means_clustering) and [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis) to aid me in an ongoing art project.

+---

+# Intro

 [Gatekeeping](https://www.reddit.com/r/gatekeeping/) art is, perhaps, one of the things I dislike the most, and one thing I am certainly guilty of doing before (as I am sure most artist have done once in their lives).
 In a nutshell, this mindset is as follows: nothing is *art* but what I create and enjoy, and as a corollary, there aren't quality artists nowadays, except for me and the artists whose work I enjoy.
 Indeed, I believe this not only applies to artists, but to almost everyone, as art is an integral part of our lives: form criticizing nowadays music, to not enjoying superhero movies or even looking down at the No. 1 New York Times bestselling book.

 Of course, there is a counterpoint to this.
 [Mario Vargas Llosa](https://www.nobelprize.org/prizes/literature/2010/vargas_llosa/biographical/) writes in his book [Notes on the Death of Culture](https://www.amazon.com/Notes-Death-Culture-Spectacle-Society/dp/1250094747 "I encourage you to buy it"):